Table of Contents

 • Rapid Experimentation: Quickly iterate over different fine-tuning settings, enabling agile experimentation in AI projects.

-• Rank (in LoRA): Dimensionality of the low-rank matrices; lower ranks mean fewer parameters.
+• Rank: Dimensionality of the low-rank matrices; lower ranks mean fewer parameters and faster training.

 • Scale Factor (\(\alpha\)): A multiplier controlling the magnitude of the applied adaptation.